RichEwin/Portfolio/week-two.md

 - GOAL: Continue to understand unit testing by completing two exercises and sharing my code with coaches for feedback.
 - PLAN: Research and implement unit testing by using a variety of materials.
-- EVIDENCE: Completed the [Bank Account](https://github.com/RichEwin/bank_account/blob/master/README.md) and Takeaway exercises.
+- EVIDENCE: Completed the [Bank Account](https://github.com/RichEwin/bank_account/blob/master/README.md) and [Takeaway](https://github.com/RichEwin/takeaway-challenge)exercises.

 ## End of week evaluation